 “No!
 Not like that.
 Gently, gently.
 The children will be sleeping and you mustn’t wake them.”

 “Why?”
-Frannie asked her forehead all wrinkled with concentration.
+Frannie asked her forehead all wrinkled because she was thinking so hard.

-“All I know is what they told me when I was training.
+“All I know is what they told me when I was learning how to do it.
 Both you and the children will be cursed from that day forward if the child sees you.”

-“Because they saw the magic.
-The children are led to believe that we exchange the teeth for money.
+Florenced sighed.
+“Because they saw the magic, Franny.
+People think we trade the teeth for money.
 Very few of them ever ask what we want the teeth for.
-They mustn’t know that we turn the teeth into money.
+They mustn’t know that we turn the teeth into the money.

 “But…”

 “It is not.
-It just takes finesse.
-Let me show you again.’
+It just takes practice and fairy flair.
+Let me show you again.”

 Florence used her wand ever so gently to brush the tooth out from underneath the pillow.
-She circled the tooth clockwise three times with her wand, and then lightly tapped the tooth.
-In a moment, the tooth was transformed into a pile of gleaming quarters.
+She circled the tooth clockwise three times with her wand and then lightly tapped the tooth.
+In a moment, where there had been a tooth was now a small pile of gleaming quarters.

 “That’s more than the last one.
 What’s up with that?”
 Frannie asked.

 “Don’t know.
 The wand decides how much money.
 It’s always different.”
 Flossie then used the wand to sweep the gleaming quarters under the pillow one by one.
 ‘Sometimes it’s paper money.
 That’s a little trickier to get under the pillow.
 Most of the time I just use my hand.
-Slow and careful like. “
+But if you do that, you have to do it very slow.
+Very careful.”

-“Alms for the poor.
-One of the retired fairies will take it to the church.
+“We donate it to the poor.
+One of the retired fairies will take it to the community center.
 There’s a cookie jar in the kitchen, put the quarters in there.
 Someone will take care of it.”

 “Seeing how it’s money from magic, are there rules on how the children can spend it?